koralgooll/MulEA/readme/README.md

 When interpreting the results of enrichment analyses, one may encounter the problem of the results being dominated by either overly specific or overly broad ontology entries being enriched.
-In *MulEA*, users can tailor the size of the ontology entries to their specific requirements, ensuring that the results match the expected scope.
+In *mulea*, users can tailor the size of the ontology entries to their specific requirements, ensuring that the results match the expected scope.